Key features

 Add your domain

-Enter your domain name and click Add.
+Enter your domain name and click Add domain.

 Configure DNS records